PsOverflow/brakeman/README.md

     brakeman --compare old_report.json

-This will output JSON with two lists: one of fixed warnings and one of new warnings.
+This will output JSON with two lists: one of the fixed warnings and one of the new warnings.

 Brakeman will ignore warnings if configured to do so.
 By default, it looks for a configuration file in `config/brakeman.ignore`.
 To create and manage this file, use: